David-Amoah/CSC212-Weighted-Random-Algorithm/README.md

 - Ensure that robot is equipped with required sensors responsible for navigation.
 (Lidar)
 - Download Ros2 on a raspberry pi running on Ubuntu 22.04.
 [Link Here](https://docs.ros.org/en/crystal/Installation/Linux-Install-Binary.html)
 - Install Slam toolbox using terminal
+- This command allows you to install Nav 2 packages
+  > $ sudo apt install ros-humble-navigation2 ros-humble-nav2-bringup